Woman hospitalized after boat capsizes off Biscayne Bay; 14 rescued

 Witnesses told 7News they did not see any of the boaters wearing life jackets.

-At 10 p.m. the boat remained at the spot where it capsized.
 The Florida Fish and Wildlife Conservation Commission is investigating.

 Copyright 2016 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.